Appearance

 # In terminal window

-coleo arm spawn -n worker --terminal ghosttyarm list
+coleo arm spawn -n worker --terminal ghostty

 List all registered arms.